Buchatech/EAI-OpenAI/README.md

-# ExpenseAI - Smart Expense Tracker (Powered by Open AI)
+# ExpenseAI - Smart Expense Tracker (powered by OpenAI)

 ExpenseAI is an intelligent expense tracking application powered by OpenAI technology that helps you manage your personal or business expenses with AI-powered categorization.
 This application allows you to record, categorize, and analyze your expenses with a user-friendly interface and insightful visualizations.